Chapter 5 : I like my job.

 Gratefully, I spin around and wrench the key out of my pocket once more.
 The rain pours down in a deluge, so I fumble as I try to put it in the lock.
 My skin feels like it’s saturated with water, my clothes are so wet that they’re plastered to my body, and my hair could literally double as a mop.
 I can’t feel my legs, and my fingers are on the verge of losing feeling as well.
 I need warmth.

 Finally the key slides in and I shove the back door to the diner open gratefully.
 I know I could get in huge trouble for this - even though I’m technically allowed to be here - but I don’t see another option.
 Not until I can scrape together enough money to go home.

 Gradually my eyelids grow heavier and heavier, and I can feel the waves of sleep crashing over me.
 I’ve been so exhausted recently; since the Ian incident I haven’t had a proper night’s sleep.
-Generally crying your eyes out will do that to you.
+Crying your eyes out will generally do that to you.